nogibjj/0046_Python_Temp/README.md

 The current implementation of the Mini-project can be executed as follows:

 1. All dependencies needed for execution can be found in the requirement.txt file
-2. These dependencies can be installed  by github actions(please see yml file for further details) using the Make file.
+2. These dependencies will be installed  by github actions(please see yml file for further details).
 3. In addition to this, and still using the Make file, a testing sequence would be executed by github actions.
 4. Please refer the Make file for testing path in case of manual executions.